© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Royal Military Canal, Kenardington Bridge to Warehorne Bridge is a scheduled monument protected by Historic England under reference 1005125.
 View the official record →

-Royal Military Canal is a defensive waterway constructed during the Napoleonic Wars in the early nineteenth century.
+The Royal Military Canal is a defensive waterway constructed during the Napoleonic Wars, specifically between 1804 and 1807, as a precaution against potential French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005125.

 Royal Military Canal, Kenardington Bridge to Warehorne Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005125.